 She asserted that gender equality is a constitutional right and wrote that no policy should ever "[deny]...women, simply because they are women, full citizenship stature — equal opportunity to aspire, achieve, participate in, and contribute to society."
 No one could’ve said it better.

 2. Ledbetter v.
 Goodyear Tire & Rubber Co.

-This case dealt with gender pay discrimination and statute limitations.
+This case dealt with gender pay discrimination and the statute of limitations.
 An employee at Goodyear, Lily Ledbetter, sued the company under the Equal Pay Act after she realized she was making thousands less than her male co-workers.
-Goodyear claimed that Ledbetter didn’t file her claim in a timely manner, and unfortunately, the court sided with the company in a 5-4 majority.
+Goodyear claimed that Ledbetter didn’t file her claim in a timely manner, and unfortunately, the court sided with the company in a 5–4 majority.
 Unsurprisingly, RBG was in the minority, which believed there shouldn’t be a time limit in cases of discriminatory pay because it can happen subtly over time.

 In her dissent, Ginsburg wrote, “A worker knows immediately if she is denied a promotion or transfer.
 Compensation disparities, in contrast, are often hidden from sight.”

 While Ledbetter didn’t win the case, RBG still stood up for women who make less than their male counterparts and helped set groundwork for future arguments against pay discrimination.